ann-sandra/Insurance-Fraud-Prediction/README.md

 # Behavioral Fraud Analytics

 ## Objective
-This project aims to identify fraudulent credit card applications using a combination of unsupervised learning (Self-Organizing Maps - SOM) to detect anomalies and supervised learning (Artificial Neural Networks - ANN) to classify frauds accurately.
+This project leverages unsupervised and supervised learning to create a model that identifies fraudulent applications.
+The objective is to identify fraudulent credit card applications using a combination of Self-Organizing Maps - SOM to detect anomalies and Artificial Neural Networks - ANN to classify frauds accurately.

 ---

 ## Dataset

-### **Data Source**:
-Credit card application dataset

 ### **File Name**:
 `credit_Card_applications.csv`